andompesta/andompesta.github.io/_posts/2022-11-13-efficent-data-preprocessing.md

 To be as general as possible, this article follow the work done by [Chia, P.J., Attanasio, G., Bianchi, F. et al.](ref:chia) and will focus on finetuning a [CLIP-like model](https://openai.com/blog/clip/) on the [farfetch dataset](https://eval.ai/web/challenges/challenge-page/1721/overview).
-This choice is done as it will enable us to preprocess a large amount of images as well as text, which are the most common data-type currently used in machine learning.
+This task's choice enables us to preprocess a large number of images as well as text, which are the most common data-type currently used in machine learning.

 # Data Preprocessing